Long-Term Care Trust Act

 - Unless we act, Washington’s spending on Medicaid-funded long-term care will skyrocket up 91% to 4.01 billion per year. [iv]

 - Without action, countless more middle-class families will be forced to spend down their life savings to pay for care.
-Once impoverished, they can access long-term care through the Medicaid program.
+Once impoverished, they can then access long-term care through the Medicaid program.

 - Over 850,000 Washingtonians provide unpaid caregiving to a family member.
 Nationally, family caregivers spend an average of 20 percent of their income on out-of-pocket costs related to caregiving.[v]
 To provide this care, many caregivers quit or reduce time at their jobs and lose income, social security credits or other benefits like health insurance.